On the Mysteries of MAX NAE-SAT: Approximation algorithms for satisfiable MAX NAE- K -SAT

 Again, we could not improve on these functions by allowing more steps.
 It is possible, that tiny improvements can be obtained by allowing more steps, but the improvements obtained in the approximation ratio, if any, are likely to be less than $10^{-9}$.

 Let $\alpha_K$ be the best ratio found for MAX NAE-$K$-SAT.
 We currently have

 Thus, if we just look at the mixture of two clause sizes, it seems that $\{3,7\}$ is the hardest.

 However, it seems that $\alpha_{3,7,8}<\alpha_{3,7}<\alpha_{3,8}$.
 The best rounding function found for \MN{3,7,8} is a $4$-step $\pm1$ function.
-(It seems that a really tiny improvement can be obtained by adding a fifth step, but still needs to be verified.)
+(It is likely that a really tiny improvement can be obtained by adding a fifth step, but this was not attempted.)
 The best functions found for $K=\{3,5\}$ and $K=\{3,7,8\}$ are shown in Figure~\ref{F-35-378-fun}.

-When using the best function found for $K=\{3,7,8\}$, the satisfaction probabilities of clauses of size 3,7 and 8 are the same, up to numerical error.
+When using the best function found for $K=\{3,7,8\}$, the satisfaction probabilities of clauses of size 3,7 and~8 are the same, up to numerical error.
 The satisfaction probability of every clause size $k>4$, $k\ne7,8$ is higher.
 (As mentioned, We rely on Conjecture~\ref{C-Sym}.)
 This seems to suggest that approximating satisfiable, or almost satisfiable, instances of MAX NAE-$\{3,7,8\}$-SAT is as hard as approximating satisfiable, or almost satisfiable, instances of MAX NAE-SAT.
 We thus conjecture that $0.869809$ is the best approximation ratio that can be obtained for almost satisfiable instances of MAX NAE-SAT.

 An approximation ratio of $0.863$ for satisfiable instances of MAX NAE-SAT is conjectured in Zwick~\cite{Zwick99a}.
 This conjectured approximation ratio is obtained using outward rotation, which is a special case of $RPR^2$ rounding.
 Our new conjectured value of $0.869809$ is not much larger than the previously conjectured result.
 However, we believe that the rounding function for $K=\{3,7,8\}$ shown in Table~\ref{T-Step} and Figure~\ref{F-35-378-fun} is essentially the best rounding function for satisfiable, or almost satisfiable, instances of MAX NAE-SAT.